Duncanma/Blog/content/Blog/pinvoke-net-a-place-to-post-and-find-all-the-win32-api-signatures-you-need.md

 </blockquote>

 <p class="MsoNormal" dir="ltr">
-  <span style="FONT-SIZE: 10pt; COLOR: black; FONT-FAMILY: Tahoma">For those of you who are primarily VB.NET developers (like myself), I fear you will find the VB content a bit light on this site... but this is bound to change over time since, as was mentioned earlier, this <strong>is</strong> a Wiki and I'm sure people will be adding VB.NET signatures...</span>
+  <span style="FONT-SIZE: 10pt; COLOR: black; FONT-FAMILY: Tahoma">For those of you who are primarily VB.NET developers (like myself), I fear you will find the VB content a bit light on this site... but this is bound to change over time since, as was mentioned earlier, this **is** a Wiki and I'm sure people will be adding VB.NET signatures...</span>